Mattperkinsee/ODFL/README.md

 [x]Back appears twice in mobile nav menus

     Temporarily fixed by limiting the init function to only run once using a boolean global variable called 'navInit'.
+Suspect that home.js for the index page is being loaded twice on index.html.
+Back works fine on other pages except for the home page.
+Other pages use a different (foundtion.ODFL.js) for the nav menu.

 [x]Back button goes back twice leaving no menu

     Temp fixed as well by limiting the back init function

-## Future Idea
+## Thoughts

-[] Increase height of button links (e.g. Domestic, Expedited, etc)
+[ ] Increase height of button links (e.g. Domestic, Expedited, etc)